rootslab/train/Readme.md

  * It returns the current number of items in the queue,
  * or -1 if the current array was dropped.
  *
- * NOTE: It accepts a single argument, that could be also a generic Object.
+ * NOTE: It accepts a single argument, that could be also a generic element.
  */
 Train#xconcat( [ Array array ] ) : Number

 /*
  * Melt a list of Objects, preferably Train or Arrays to this queue;
  * all Train queues will be emptied, all Arrays will be concatenated.
- * Optionally, if boolean argument 'all' is true, it melts all items
+ * Optionally, when boolean 'all' is true, it melts all items contained
- * contained in the tlist.
+ * in the tlist argument.
  * It returns the current queue size.
  *
- * NOTE: If an item is not an instance of Train or Array,
+ * NOTE: When 'all' is set to true, if an item in the tlist is not an
- * it will be added to the queue as is, also null, NaN and
+ * instance of Train or Array, it will be added to the queue as is,
- * undefined values.
+ * also null, NaN and undefined values.
  */
 Train#melt( [ Array tlist [, Boolean all ] ] ) : Number